stefano-ferretti/stefano-ferretti.github.io/publications.md

 - S. Ferretti,
-A Synchronization Protocol For Supporting Peer-to-Peer Multiplayer Online Games in Overlay Networks, in Proceedings of the 2nd International Conference on Distributed Event-Based Systems (DEBS'08), ACM Press, Rome (Italy), July 2008. [pdf] [bib]
+A Synchronization Protocol For Supporting Peer-to-Peer Multiplayer Online Games in Overlay Networks, in Proceedings of the 2nd International Conference on Distributed Event-Based Systems (DEBS'08), ACM Press, Rome (Italy), July 2008.  [bib]

 - S. Ferretti, M. Roccetti & F.G.
 Strozzi
-On Developing Tangible Interfaces for Video Streaming Control: a Real Case Study, in Proceedings of the 18th International Workshop on Network and Operating Systems Support for Digital Audio and Video (NOSSDAV 2008), ACM Press, Braunschweig (Germany), May 2008, 51-56. [pdf] [bib]
+On Developing Tangible Interfaces for Video Streaming Control: a Real Case Study, in Proceedings of the 18th International Workshop on Network and Operating Systems Support for Digital Audio and Video (NOSSDAV 2008), ACM Press, Braunschweig (Germany), May 2008, 51-56.  [bib]

 - M. Roccetti, S. Ferretti & C.E.
 Palazzi,
-The Brave New World of Multiplayer Online Games: Synchronization Issues with Smart Solutions, in Proceedings of the 11th IEEE International Symposium on Object/component/service-oriented Real-time distributed Computing (ISORC 2008), Orlando (USA), IEEE Computer Society, May 2008. [pdf] [bib]
+The Brave New World of Multiplayer Online Games: Synchronization Issues with Smart Solutions, in Proceedings of the 11th IEEE International Symposium on Object/component/service-oriented Real-time distributed Computing (ISORC 2008), Orlando (USA), IEEE Computer Society, May 2008.  [bib]

 - S. Ferretti, S. Mirri, L.A.
-Muratori, M. Roccetti & P. Salomoni E-learning 2.0: you are We-LCoME!, in Proceedings of the 5th International Cross-Disciplinary Conference on Web Accessibility (W4A 2008) - 17th International World Wide Web Conference (WWW 2008), ACM Press, Beijing (China), April 2008. [pdf] [bib]
+Muratori, M. Roccetti & P. Salomoni E-learning 2.0: you are We-LCoME!, in Proceedings of the 5th International Cross-Disciplinary Conference on Web Accessibility (W4A 2008) - 17th International World Wide Web Conference (WWW 2008), ACM Press, Beijing (China), April 2008.  [bib]

 - M. Roccetti, S. Ferretti, C.E.
-Palazzi, M. Furini & P. Salomoni, Riding the Web Evolution: from Egoism to Altruism, in Proceedings of the IEEE Communications and Networking Conference (CCNC 2008), Las Vegas (USA), IEEE Communications Society, January 2008. [pdf]
+Palazzi, M. Furini & P. Salomoni, Riding the Web Evolution: from Egoism to Altruism, in Proceedings of the IEEE Communications and Networking Conference (CCNC 2008), Las Vegas (USA), IEEE Communications Society, January 2008.

 - E. Manca, F. Parmeggiani, C.E.
 Palazzi, S. Ferretti & M. Roccetti, The Anatomy of an Inter-Vehicular Gaming Communication Subsystem with Experiments,